michalkowol/michalkowol.github.io-app/content/posts/2014-04-24-classes-and-singletions-in-javascript.md

 draft = false
 date = "2014-04-24"
-title = "\"Classes\" and Singletions in JavaScript" categories = ["development", "javascript"] tags = ["development", "javascript", "trait"]
+title = "\"Classes\" and Singletions in JavaScript" description = "How to simulate Object Oriented programming in JavaScript." categories = ["development", "javascript"] tags = ["development", "javascript", "trait"]
 +++